 Office of the Pacific

-The creation of the Office has seen a significant increase in DFAT resourcing on the Pacific and will support our efforts to develop even closer ties, including management of our ongoing bilateral relationships and the delivery of the Pacific Step-up.
-Australia has dedicated a record $1.4 billion in development assistance to the Pacific in 2019-20.
+The creation of the Office has seen a significant increase in DFAT resourcing for the Pacific and supports our efforts to develop even closer ties, including delivery of the Pacific Step-up and management of our bilateral relationships.
+Australia has dedicated a record $1.44 billion in development assistance to the Pacific in 2020-21.

-The Office includes staff from DFAT, alongside secondees and transfers from the Department of Defence, Home Affairs, Environment, Finance, Treasury, AFP, Agriculture & Water Resources, Attorney-General's and Health, as well as from the Infrastructure and Project Finance Agency and the Australian Maritime Safety Authority – with more to join soon.
+The Office includes staff from DFAT, alongside secondees and transfers from a range of agencies including the Department of Defence, Home Affairs, Finance, Treasury, Australian Federal Police, Agriculture, Water and the Environment, National Indigenous Australians Agency, Attorney-General's and Health, as well as from the Infrastructure and Project Finance Agency and the Australian Maritime Safety Authority.

-The Office will act as the custodian of Australia's already deep relationships with the region and support the delivery of the Government's package of innovative new initiatives in the Pacific, including labour mobility and infrastructure financing.
+The Office acts as the custodian of Australia's already deep relationships across our region, and supports the delivery of the Government's package of innovative initiatives in the Pacific, including in labour mobility and infrastructure financing.

 Head of the Office of the Pacific